petershin/liferay-learn/docs/liferay-cloud/latest/en/reference/liferay-saas-compatibility-matrix.md

 ---
 # Liferay SaaS Compatibility Matrix

-Liferay DXP is the heart of Liferay SaaS, but not every feature for DXP applies to Liferay SaaS.
-Some DXP features are not compatible, and some must be done via other means.
+Liferay DXP is the heart of Liferay SaaS, but not every DXP feature applies to Liferay SaaS.
+Some DXP features are not compatible, and some must be achieved via other means.

 Here is a list of common Liferay DXP features and their compatibility in Liferay SaaS.